franzholz/fh_debug/README.rst

 Replacement for the functions debugBegin and debugEnd:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Since fh_debug 0.8.0 a
+Since fh_debug 0.8.0
-workaround has been introduced because since TYPO3 9 needed global
+a workaround has been introduced because in TYPO3 9 needed global
 functions have been removed.

 .. _example-4: